allanwu12321/fundamentals-first-solutions-allanwu12321/variable-scope/quiz.md

 # Variable Scope Quiz

 1. In JavaScript, where is a variable's scope determined?
+   It is determined when a variable is declared, not initalized.

-2. Explain the difference between **global scope** and **block scope**.
+2. Explain the difference between **global scope** and **block scope**. global scope means that a variable is accessible from **anywhere in the code**. block scope means the variable is accessible from **within the code block it was declared in**.

 3. When JavaScript attempts to reference a variable that does not exist or is outside of its scope, what error is thrown?
+   ReferenceError

 ## Complete the following problems below having to do with variable scope